alissonperez/employee-manager/README.md

 Development notes
 ------------------

 - I kept it as simple as possible.
-So I didn't use django-rest-framework or similar, just a simple json returning on a view.
+So I didn't use django-rest-framework or similar, just a simple json returning in a view.
+- I created a model called Departments to keep it more consistent and make searches and filters easier.